Wangari Maathai Forest Champions Award–call for nominations reopened!

-Selection: The awardee will be selected by a jury nominated by CPF members, which will take into account gender and regional balance when considering potential awardees.
+Selection: The deadline for nominations is 15 October 2021.
+The award recipient will be selected by a jury nominated by CPF members, accounting for gender and regional balance when selecting the recipient.

-Announcement: The awardee will be notified of their selection via email before the award ceremony.
-The Wangari Maathai Award will be presented during the XV World Forestry Congress (2022) in Seoul, Republic of Korea.
+Announcement: The award recipient will be notified of their selection via email in February 2022.
+This edition of the Wangari Maathai Award will be presented during the XV World Forestry Congress (2-6 May 2022), at the Coex Convention Center in Seoul, Republic of Korea.